joeypetosa/portfolio/content/portfolio.md

 ---
 title: "Portfolio"
 url: /portfolio/
+output:
+  html_document:
+    toc: yes
+    fig_caption: yes
 ---

-Collection of work and experience.
-Classified according to type of project.
+A collection of work and experience, classified according to type of project.

 ---